turbokongen/hass-AMS/README.md

   - 6861111 tested by janna at homeassistant community forum
   - 6841121 tested by me
   - 6841131
+  - 6841138A tested by NilsFA at homeassistant community forum
   - 6851121
   - 6851131